idanilt/react-grid-hoc/README.md

 </Login>
 ```

-It's got very ugly very fest, it's doesn’t matter if it's flexbox, bootstrap or any other grid it will look like that.
+It's got very ugly very fast, it's doesn't matter if it's flexbox, bootstrap or any other grid it will look like that.
-Flexbox can be good if you using only on dimension on your components
+Flexbox can be good if you using only one dimension on your components
 But as soon as you have both horizontal and vertical elements you will have to again start use some extra components...

-Css-grid-layout, exally solve this problem perfectly:
+Css-grid-layout, exactly solve this problem perfectly:
 ```javascript
 <Login>
       <User>